 Collaborate allows you to publish your projects to the cloud for storage.
 Collaborate maintains a history of the versions of the Project that publish, allowing you to restore individual files or your entire Project to an earlier state.

 You can add team members to your Projects; allowing you and team members to work together.
 Collaborate continuously monitors changes that are made by each team member and displays a badge on the files that they have changed, but not published yet.

 You can view the changes.
 You can then choose to revert the changes on your file or publish them and handle any merge conflicts that might occur.

 Collaborate is designed to support multi-disciplinary teams (that is, teams with a diverse mix of developers, artists, audio experts and other specialists) that work together on projects.
-Collaborate is in full release starting with Unity 2017.1.
-Collaborate is in beta for versions of Unity prior to 2017.1.

 Did you find this page useful?
 Please give it a rating: